Bulgaria: Bus crash leaves dozens dead | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Several children are thought to be among those kiled in a bus crash south of Bulgarian capital Sofia.
-The cause of the crash was not initially disclosed.
+Several children are thought to be among those killed in a bus accident and fire south of Bulgarian capital Sofia.
+The cause of the incident was not initially disclosed.

 At least 46 people were killed in an overnight bus accident in Bulgaria, officials said Tuesday.